-Given the value of the obtained co-financing, the Management Board assesses that it will have a significant impact on the financial position, strategy implementation, and development prospects of the Company.
+Given the value of the obtained co-financing, the Management Board assesses that it will have a significant impact on the financial position, strategy implementation, and development prospects of VIGO.
 The implementation of the Project is a continuation of the goals outlined in VIGO's Strategy for 2021-2026, which the Issuer reported in Current Report No. 12/2021 of 16 June 2021.

-- On 12 March 2025, the Management Board of the Company reported in Current Report No. 4/2025 that the deadline for the Company to meet the conditions required for the entry into force of the financing agreement signed on 12 September 2024, with the European Investment Bank ("EIB") ("Financing Agreement" or "Agreement") had passed.
-The Company decided not to implement the stated conditions.
+On 12 March 2025, the Management Board of VIGO reported in Current Report No. 4/2025 that the deadline for VIGO to meet the conditions required for the entry into force of the financing agreement signed on 12 September 2024, with the European Investment Bank ("EIB") ("Financing Agreement" or "Agreement") had passed.
+VIGO decided not to implement the stated conditions.
 As a result, the condition precedent under the Agreement was not fulfilled, and consequently, no legal effects arising from the Agreement have occurred.
 Therefore, the Financing Agreement did not enter into force.
 At the same time, the agreement regarding the issuance of subscription warrants to the EIB ("Warrant Agreement") did not come into force.
 Due to the lack of entry into force of the Financing Agreement and the Warrant Agreement, cooperation with the EIB was terminated.

-The failure for the Financing Agreement and the Warrant Agreement to come into force will not have any negative financial impact on the Company.
-At the same time, the Company will continue efforts to secure alternative sources of funding for its operations.
+The failure for the Financing Agreement and the Warrant Agreement to come into force will not have any negative financial impact on VIGO.
+At the same time, VIGO will continue efforts to secure alternative sources of funding for its operations.

-Approval of the standalone financial statements:
+Approval of the consolidated financial statements: